The large scale structure formation in an expanding universe: Mean field theory of clustering phase transition

 \section{Mean field theory of clustering phase transition}

-In the previous section, by using viral expansion, we derived Van der Waals equation of state for a system of interacting galaxies.
-In our case, we considered the modified Newtonian potential taking into account the presence of dark matter and dark energy.
-Further, we are explored the dependence of clustering on cosmological scale factor $a$ and studied the possibility of a phase transition.
-We now consider the equation (\ref{005}) for mean field theory of phase transition in this clustering phenomenon (\cite{Huang}).\\ So here we extend previous case to a non-zero $b_{v}$.
-We realize that it is possible to find Landau free energy that can lead to the required equation upon minimizing with respect to the order parameter.
-Here we choose $v$ as the order parameter and $P$ as the conjugate field and we suppose that the equation (\ref{005}) is obtained by minimizing Landau free energy labeled by $\psi(v,P,T)$.
-Thus
+In the previous section, by using virial expansion, we derived Van der Waals equation of state for a system of interacting galaxies.
+This was done by analyzing such a system of interacting galaxies in an expanding Universe.
+Furthermore, we also analyzed the effect of the cosmological constant and the scale factor $a$ on clustering.
+It was also observed that the thermodynamic behavior of this system indicates that there is a gravitational phase transition in it.
+Now we will analyze such a gravitational phase transition using mean field theory.
+Such a mean field theory for phase transition in this system can be analyzed (\citealt{Huang}), using the Van der Waals equation.
+It has been argued that the gravitational clustering of galaxies can be regarded as a form of phase transition (\citealt{sin12}; \citealt{sin14}).
+The clustering of galaxies occurs by passing through a mixed phase regime, in which some parts of the system have clustered, and others have not clustered.
+So, we can analyze this system as a first order phase transition.
+To analyze the clustering of galaxies, we extend the previous analysis to a non-zero $b_{v}$, and use the mean field theory to analyze the phase transition.
+We note that it is possible to find Landau free energy that can produce the required behavior, when it is minimized with respect to the order parameter.
+Here we choose $v$ as the order parameter and $P$ as the conjugate field.
+Then we can minimize the Landau free energy $\psi(v,P,T)$.
+Thus, we can write